PUFFING SOMETHING POISONOUS

 walk or ride for a mile without hitting a busy road, nor swim or row for

 half a mile without being hit by several speedboats.
-But making love
+But it is some law

-anywhere else than between four walls or on private property will be
+forbidding you to make love anywhere else than between four walls or on

 Says a 16-year-old boy who has just made vaginal love to a girl hardly